What is an Institutional Repository (IR)?

 An institutional repository (IR) is an online archive for collecting, preserving, and disseminating digital copies of the intellectual output of an institution.
 IRs help ensure that this intellectual work is preserved and available to the public.
 It may include research journal articles, before (preprints) and after (postprints) undergoing peer-review, and digital versions of theses and dissertations, but it might also include other digital assets generated by normal academic life, such as administrative documents and also special collections.

-How do I find items in the Goodwin College Institutional Repository?
+How do I find items in the Goodwin University Institutional Repository?

-The Goodwin College Institutional Repository can be searched though the library catalog under the "Goodwin College Flagship Collection."
+The Goodwin University Institutional Repository can be searched though the library catalog under the "Goodwin University Flagship Collection."

 Why should I submit my work to the IR?